vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 You specify a static IP address for the endpoint VM on the public, client, or management networks by using the `--public/client/management-network-ip` options.
 If you set a static IP address for the endpoint VM on any of the networks, you must specify a corresponding gateway address by using the `--public/client/management-network-gateway` option.

 - You can only specify one static IP address on a given port group.
-If more than one of the client, public, or management networks shares a port group, you can only specify a static IP address on one of those networks.
+If more than one of the client, public, or management networks
+- s a port group, you can only specify a static IP address on one of those networks.
 All of the networks that share that port group use the IP address that you specify.
 - If either of the client or management networks shares a port group with the public network, you can only specify a static IP address on the public network.
 - If either or both of the client or management networks do not use the same port group as the public network, you can specify a static IP address for the endpoint VM on those networks by using `--client-network-ip` or `--management-network-ip`, or both.
 In this case, you must specify a corresponding gateway address by using `client/management-network-gateway`.
 - If the client and management networks both use the same port group, and the public network does not use that port group, you can set a static IP address for the endpoint VM on either or both of the client and management networks.